AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-55305-freeze-issue-in-company-user-edit-popup.md

 ---
-title: 'ACSD-55305: Popup freeze during company user editing in [!UICONTROL myAccount]'
+title: 'ACSD-55305: Popup freeze during company user editing in [!UICONTROL My Account]'
-description: Apply the ACSD-55305 patch to fix the Adobe Commerce issue where "edit company user" popup on the [!UICONTROL myAccount] > company structure page freezes with a loader on the screen.
+description: Apply the ACSD-55305 patch to fix the Adobe Commerce issue where [!UICONTROL Edit Company User] popup on the [!UICONTROL My Account] > company structure page freezes with a loader on the screen.
 feature: Companies, B2B
 role: Admin, Developer
 ---
-# ACSD-55305: Popup freeze during company user editing in [!UICONTROL myAccount]
+# ACSD-55305: Popup freeze during company user editing in [!UICONTROL My Account]

-The ACSD-55305 patch fixes the issue where  "edit company user" popup on the [!UICONTROL myAccount]> company structure page freezes with a loader on the screen.
+The ACSD-55305 patch fixes the issue where  [!UICONTROL Edit Company User] popup on the [!UICONTROL My Account]> company structure page freezes with a loader on the screen.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-55305.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions